anis-hd/Geometric-Invariants-enhanced-U-net-for-Image-Segmentation/README.md

 python app.py
 ```

-Open your browser (Chrome or Firefox) and go to:
+Open your browser and go to:
 ```
 http://127.0.0.1:5000
 ```